4. User installed software

 Next steps are executed on interactive node.

-Read your software instructions and figure out what modules provide what you will need for compilation.
+Read your software instructions and figure out what modules provide tools you will need for compilation.

 We have GCC and Intel compilers, a few versions of OpenMPI, make, cmake and a handful of other build tools.
 They are provided via different modules.
 To see what is available: